How to help your survivor friend(s):

-Find out how to help a friend who is raped or sexually assaulted.
+Find out how to help a friend who has been sexually assaulted.

 What you should know:

 - Your friend may be afraid of:

 - Anything that reminds her or him of the rape and/or rapist